gwotto/bolt-lmm-pipeline/README.md

 methods:

 1. Modules to load installed software into the search path. this is carried out by the pipeline itself.
-A list of required modules needs to be in the configuration file.
+Required modules need to be listed in the configuration file.
-2. Conda enironment, a virtual enverinment of the user, providing python, python packages and other software defined by the user.
+2. The Conda enironment, providing python, python packages and other software defined by the user.
 For instructions on how to use a conda environment see https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/support/applications/python/ Before using the conda environment for this pipeline for the first time, you need to set it up and install some python modules.